Guides for Designers

 Using Version History

-Although Figma autosaves your work it is also a collaboration tool.
-Diving in and out of files and other projects will be marked on the version history.
-It is a good idea to save work regularly and the following icons make a quick visual reference to the state of the file.
+Although Figma autosaves work, it is also a collaboration tool.
+Moving in and out of files and other projects appears in the version history.
+Save work regularly.
+The following icons provide a quick visual reference to the file's state.

 Screenshot of version history